Wrelks-Quantum/wrelks.github.io/devtests/f594ec05d4fdb15d6e2effe683b4de384828bc97/3-advanced.md

         "mimeType": null,
         "src": null
       },
-      "frontCopy": "Is it true that any matrix can be expressed in terms of tensor products with pauli matricies?
-If so how do you denote it with sigma notation?", "backMedia": {
+      "frontCopy": "Is it true that any matrix can be expressed in terms of tensor products with pauli matricies?<p> If so how do you denote it with sigma notation?", "backMedia": {
         "mimeType": null,
         "src": null